 Where Are M2 Screws Used?

 M2 screws (2 mm diameter) are widely used in precision applications, thanks to their compact size and lightweight design.
 Their typical thread pitch is 0.4 mm, making them ideal for delicate electronics where minimal torque is required.
+These small screws are the backbone of thousands of high-tech assemblies.

-• Mounting M.2 SSDs in laptops and desktops
+- Mounting M.2 SSDs in laptops and desktops

-• Assembling wearables, drones, and handheld medical devices
+- Assembling drones, wearables, and handheld medical devices

 Materials & Head Types: